Appeals Court Lets Ohio Enforce Law Banning Foreign Nationals From Spending on Campaigns

 “By definition, lawful permanent residents are not American citizens.
 Therefore, we have no trouble concluding that Ohio has a compelling interest in preventing foreign influence in its elections and that Ohio’s interest extends to preventing independent expenditures by noncitizens,” he wrote.

 The law was signed this year and was set to take effect on Sept.
 1 before U.S. District Judge Michael Watson blocked it.
-He highlighted how lawful permanent residents have legitimate legal status, pay taxes, and can serve in the military, and said the law is likely unconstitutional because it groups lawful permanent residents with other foreign nationals.
+He highlighted how lawful permanent residents have legitimate legal status, pay taxes, and can serve in the military and said the law is likely unconstitutional because it groups lawful permanent residents with other foreign nationals.

-State officials appealed to the Sixth Circuit, asserting they have a compelling interest in “preventing noncitizens from pouring money into Ohio’s elections.”
+State officials appealed to the Sixth Circuit, asserting that they have a compelling interest in “preventing noncitizens from pouring money into Ohio’s elections.”

 Thapar said that just because some lawful permanent residents can serve in the military, that “has no bearing on their constitutional status for purposes of campaign finance regulations.”
-He said that Ohio’s law properly covers noncitizens and is narrowly tailored to prevent influence from foreign nationals, dismissing concerns that it is overbroad.
+He said Ohio’s law properly covers noncitizens and is narrowly tailored to prevent influence from foreign nationals, dismissing concerns that it is overbroad.

 “That’s incorrect.
 Section 121 doesn’t bar anyone from posting yard-signs.
 It only applies to the purchase of a yard-sign.
 Thus, this provision plugs a loophole by which a noncitizen could, say, buy a yard-sign for $20,000 and circumvent Ohio’s other spending prohibitions,” Thapar wrote.
 “This prohibition doesn’t sweep too broadly.
 Ohio’s law still allows homemade yard-signs.
 And it allows a noncitizen to receive a yard-sign and place it on his lawn.
 At bottom, Ohio set out to prevent foreign influence in state elections by preventing foreign influence in state elections.
 Nothing could be more narrowly tailored.”